JYHan97/hw-ruby-intro/README.md

 $ bundle
 ```

-When the above completes successfully you'll have RSpec installed and can
+When the above completes successfully you'll have installed and can
 run `rspec` from the command line to test your code.